Domain-based user embedding for competing events on social media: Abstract

 \section{Abstract}

-Online social networks offer vast opportunities for computational social science, but effective user embedding is crucial for downstream tasks.
-Traditionally, researchers have used pre-defined network-based user features, such as degree, and centrality measures, and/or content-based features, such as posts and reposts.
-However, these measures may not capture the complex characteristics of social media users.
-In this study, we propose a user embedding method based on the URL domain co-occurrence network, which is simple but effective for representing social media users in competing events.
-We assessed the performance of this method in binary classification tasks using benchmark datasets that included Twitter users related to COVID-19 infodemic topics (QAnon, Biden, Ivermectin).
-Our results revealed that user embeddings generated directly from the retweet network, and those based on language, performed below expectations.
-In contrast, our domain-based embeddings outperformed these methods while reducing computation time.
-These findings suggest that the domain-based user embedding can serve as an effective tool to characterize social media users participating in competing events, such as political campaigns and public health crises.
+Social divide and polarization have become significant societal issues.
+To understand the mechanisms behind these phenomena, social media analysis offers research opportunities in computational social science, where developing effective user embedding methods is essential for subsequent analysis.
+Traditionally, researchers have used predefined network-based user features (e.g., network size, degree, and centrality measures).
+However, because such measures may not capture the complex characteristics of social media users, in our study we developed a method for embedding users based on a URL domain co-occurrence network.
+This approach effectively represents social media users involved in competing events such as political campaigns and public health crises.
+We assessed the method's performance using binary classification tasks and datasets that covered topics associated with the COVID-19 infodemic, such as QAnon, Biden, and Ivermectin, among Twitter users.
+Our results revealed that user embeddings generated directly from the retweet network and/or based on language performed below expectations, whereas our domain-based embeddings outperformed those methods while reducing computation time.
+Therefore, domain-based embedding offers an accessible and effective method for characterizing social media users in competing events.